Who is Victoria Woodhull?

 Because Henry Ward Beecher refused to listen to her pleas, Victoria felt there was no choice but to fight back and reveal the hypocrisy of her attackers.
 She published the story of Rev. Beecher's affair with a married woman, hoping that his family would stop the personal attacks.
 Instead, they enlisted the help of the United States marshals and the YMCA.

 The first female presidential candidate spent election day in jail.
 The U.S. government arrested her under the Comstock Act for sending "obscene" literature through the mail.
-(As late as 1996, this act was still in effect as a part of the internet Communications Decency Act in Title V of the Telecommunications Act.)
+(As late as 1996, part of this act was still in effect within the Internet Communications Decency Act in Title V of the Telecommunications Act.)
 The alleged obscenity wasn't pornography.
-The obscenity were articles about stockbroker Luther Challis and about Rev. Beecher's affair with Lib Tilton, the wife of Beecher's best friend, Theodore Tilton.
+The obscenity consisted of articles about stockbroker Luther Challis and about Rev. Beecher's affair with Elizabeth Tilton, the wife of Beecher's best friend, Theodore Tilton.

 At first, people took the side of the government.
 They were glad to see the "Wicked Woodhull" in jail for smearing a celebrity preacher.
 As time went by, though, they realized that the principle of free speech was at stake.
 Victoria, her sister Tennie C., and her second husband Col. James H. Blood were in jail for publishing what they believed to be the truth.
 The government didn't care if it was the truth.
 They wanted to destroy Victoria Woodhull and her newspaper, "Woodhull & Claflin's Weekly."
 Some members of the press joined in.
 A Chicago editor admitted to an intentional campaign to destroy her.
 He said, "Editors know that all she has said about Beecher is true, and we must either indorse her and make her the most popular woman in the world, or write her down and crush her out; and we have determined to do the latter."